Isaiah Chapter 53: The True Meaning

 However, Jews who arrive at that conclusion also ignore the full book of Isaiah in context --- such as in Isaiah 49:1-5 where the Messiah is referred to as the "servant, Israel, in whom I will be glorified," and is clearly an individual man who was "formed from the womb to be His servant, to bring Jacob back to Him."

-Those are but a couple of many pieces of evidence that reveal that both Christians and Jews have been misled as to who and what the modern Messiah is, and how he fulfills prophecies.
+Those are but a couple of many pieces of evidence that reveal that both Christians and Jews have been misled as to who and what the modern Mashiach or Messiah is, and how he fulfills prophecies.

 However, the servant of God who fulfills prophecy understands that the Lord Our God is the God of the world, of all peoples, and all nations.
 He understands that being a "branch of David" does not necessarily refer to his genealogy, but to his spiritual calling and mission to liberate humanity from sanctimonious theocratic forces and partisan political forces of greed and self-interest.
 And the true servant-messenger of God is called, chosen and sent by God, not by Man, nor by biological legacy.